jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 You can't afford all these actions on your project? **It's fine**, Google Fonts is still more than a fair and reasonable choice.

-_If you do so, Harry Roberts recently wrote an [article on the fastest way to deliver Google Fonts](fastest-google-fonts) for your site, I highly recommend._
+_If you do so, Harry Roberts recently wrote an [article on the fastest way to deliver Google Fonts][fastest-google-fonts] for your site, I highly recommend._

 Here's a **TL;DR** list of optimizations and things to remember if you decide to self-host your font files: